 twin-twin transfusion syndrome

-The amniotic fluid index (AFI) is an estimate of the amniotic fluid volume in a fetus.
+The amniotic fluid index (AFI) is an estimate of the amniotic fluid volume in a pregnant uterus.
 It is part of the fetal biophysical profile.

-uterus is divided into four imaginary quadrants with linea nigra and umbilicus acting as the vertical and the horizontal axis respectively
+the uterus is divided into four imaginary quadrants with the linea nigra and a mediolateral line running through the umbilicus acting as the ...

 Amniotic fluid in the first trimester has been estimated from weeks 7-12.
 Although the amniotic fluid index (AFI) is calculated in the second trimester, one can get an idea of whether the amount of amniotic fluid is too much or too little at an earlier time point.